Pros and Cons of a Small Wedding

 Con: There May be Some Party Blues

-If you’ve always envisioned your wedding to have dancing circles, loud music, and a lively crowd, unfortunately, small weddings are not typically known for being that type of event.
+If you’ve always envisioned your wedding to have dancing circles, loud music, and a lively crowd, unfortunately, small weddings are not that type of event.
 One thing you may not get to experience is a big ‘party’ vibe.
 While intimate weddings are generally known for being less lively, they offer opportunities for deeper connections and sweet, sweet memories.

 Pro: Have a Relaxing Day

 Plan a wedding that is as close to stress-free as possible, and yes, you can achieve this unimaginable concept with a small wedding.
 During a more intimate event, you won’t need to keep track of as many elements as a traditionally larger wedding.
 Instead, you can focus on the actual day and, more importantly, yourselves; realize that there’s freedom during a smaller wedding to express everything you are as a couple.
 Be yourself and take in every emotion that overwhelms you on this big day; feel free to cry, laugh hysterically, welcome each moment that comes your way, and actually sit down when you want.